junxit/us-congress-bills-110/bill.md

   >   - **(6)** *1–Year availability; no further redistribution* Notwithstanding subsections (e) and (f), amounts redistributed to a State pursuant to this subsection for fiscal year 2008 shall only remain available for expenditure by the State through September 30, 2008, and any amounts of such redistributions that remain unexpended as of such date, shall not be subject to redistribution under subsection (f).

 - **(d)** *Extending authority for qualifying States to use certain funds for Medicaid expenditures* Section 2105(g)(1)(A) of such Act (42 U.S.C.
 1397ee) is amended by striking “or 2007” and inserting “2007, or 2008”.
-- **(e)** *Applicability* The amendments made by subsection (c) and (d) shall be in effect through the date specified in section 106(3) of this joint resolution or, if earlier, the date of the enactment of an Act that provides funding for fiscal year 2008 and for one or more subsequent fiscal years for the Children’s Health Insurance Program under title XXI of the Social Security Act.
+- **(e)** *Applicability* The amendments made by subsections (c) and (d) shall be in effect through the date specified in section 106(3) of this joint resolution or, if earlier, the date of the enactment of an Act that provides funding for fiscal year 2008 and for one or more subsequent fiscal years for the Children’s Health Insurance Program under title XXI of the Social Security Act.

 ## § 137.